Bishal-35/react-task-management/README.md

 - Create, edit, and delete tasks
 - Organize tasks by priority (High, Medium, Low)
+- Drag and Drop Functionality with auto priority update
 - Mark tasks as complete/incomplete
 - Filter tasks by completion status
 - Sort tasks by priority, date, or status